ViCCo-Group/thingsvision/README.md

 ## Citation

-If you use this GitHub repository (or any modules associated with it), we would grately appreciate to cite us as follows:
+If you happen to use this GitHub repository (or any modules associated with it), we would grately appreciate to cite us as follows:

 ```latex
 @article{Muttenthaler_2021,